shibataka000/librarian/README.md

 ## What's the librarian?

 The librarian is a question answering agent.
-The user will provide it with a question about contents in e-books in knowledge base.
-Its job is to answer the user's question by referring content in e-books in knowledge base.
+The user will provide it with a question about contents in knowledge base.
+Its job is to answer the user's question by referring content in knowledge base.

 This is a sample app about [Amazon Bedrock](https://aws.amazon.com/bedrock/).